How Manchester is remembering the victims

 How can people watch the events?

-You can view special "Manchester Arena: One Year On" programmes live on the BBC news channel or via the BBC News website (link to channel) at these times:
+You can view special "Manchester Arena: One Year On" programmes live on the BBC news channel or via the BBC News website at these times:

 13:45 BST to 15:15 BST: Special coverage of the National Service of Commemoration, on the first anniversary of the Manchester Arena attack, including a minute's silence at 14:30 BST.